jenkins-x/jx-docs/content/architecture/prow.md

 We are using knative build in Jenkins X, which uses the [prow-build controller](https://github.com/kubernetes/test-infra/blob/master/prow/cmd/build/controller.go), so you shouldn't have to worry about plank.

 #### [prow-build](https://github.com/kubernetes/test-infra/blob/master/prow/cmd/build/controller.go)
-Kubernetes operator that watches ProwJob objects, and reacts to those which agent field is the knative build agent.
+Kubernetes operator that watches ProwJob objects, and reacts to those whose agent field is the knative build agent.
 It will create [a Knative Build object](https://github.com/knative/docs/blob/master/build/builds.md) based on the build_spec field of the ProwJob object.
 [The knative build controller](https://github.com/knative/build/blob/master/cmd/controller/main.go) reacts to it and creates a Pod to run the build.
 All the ProwJob, the Build and the Pod have the same name (a UUID).

 The Build object contains interesting fields: